hhuOS/towboot/README.md

 # towboot

-a bootloader for Multiboot kernels on UEFI systems
+a bootloader for Multiboot kernels (version 1 and version 2) on UEFI systems

 ## usage